Dar felicitates National Saving on winning international award

 geographic regions all over the world.

-be honored by CFI having an opportunity to deliver its message in
+Savings will be honored by CFI having an opportunity to deliver its

 In order to further the agenda of Financial Inclusion,